Tips To Help Your Child Manage Anger

 Healthy Coping Skills

 While the common response to the child in the event of a meltdown is to tell him not to yell, or hit, it is equally important to let the child know what he could do instead.
 Suggesting therefore that the child can walk away from a situation when he or she is angry or make a drawing or run, can go a long way in endowing him or her with healthy coping skills.
 You could also use props such as a turtle to help the child learn the turtle technique of calming him or herself.
 Essentially it involves teaching the child to go into a shell like a turtle and think of calming thoughts.
 Similarly, a cut out of a traffic light can remind the child of how he needs to stop and think before acting.
 Other options include using squishy balls or even doing an angry dance; there are enough and more possibilities.

 Offering the child consequences such as a timeout or loss of some privileges may sometimes become necessary.
 You need to remember, however, that the consequences need to be age-appropriate and need to be communicated to the child in advance.
 Threatening the child with consequences and not implementing them, on the other hand, can prove to be detrimental.

-Similarly, each time you notice the child deal with anger in a positive manner, do not forget to acknowledge the effort.
+Similarly, each time you notice the child manage anger in a positive manner, do not forget to acknowledge the effort.

 Above everything, the message that you need to convey to the child is that you genuinely care about his or her feelings.
 Irrespective of whether you are setting limits for the child, remember to be empathetic and respectful.